damsog/face-recognizer-service/README.md

     ...
 ]
 ```

+#### *Recognition*
+For recognition you need to have a dataset with the coders of faces grouped and labeled by person in json format. use the encoder to generate the dataset as explained in the previous section.

 Once we have our dataset containing the codes for each face image for each person we can use recognition.
 ```sh